20lives/dmote/doc/options-main.md

 Whether to include a bottom plate for each wrist rest.

+#### Parameter `inset`

+The horizontal distance between the perimeter of the wrist rest and the default position of each threaded fastener connecting it to its bottom plate.

 #### Parameter `fastener-positions`

 The positions of threaded fasteners used to attach the bottom plate to its wrist rest.
 The syntax of this parameter is precisely the same as for the case’s bottom-plate fasteners.
+Corners are ignored and the starting position is inset from the perimeter of the wrist rest by the `inset` parameter above, before any offset stated here is applied.

-Other properties used for these fasteners are determined by settings for the case, except that no positive housings will be created because the plinth itself is solid.
+Other properties of these fasteners are determined by settings for the case, though no positive housings will be created because the plinth itself is solid.

+### Parameter `mould-thickness`

+The thickness in mm of the walls and floor of the mould to be used for casting the rubber pad.

 ## Section `dfm`